Awongcl/Maze-Solving-Robot-CE3004-MDP-/README.md

 # Maze-Solving-Robot (Hardware)
 ![](Images/Dora.gif) <br/>
 The goal of this project is to develop a robot that can nevigate a grid maze.
+This will required the integration of software and hardware.
 The whole project can be split into 4 parts :
 1. Algorithm
 2. Communication (Rpi)